Battle of São Mamede

-The Battle of São Mamede (Batalha de São Mamede, [ˈsɐ̃w mɐˈmɛðɨ]) took place on 24 June 1128 near Guimarães and is considered the seminal event for the foundation of the Kingdom of Portugal and the battle that ensured Portugal's Independence.
+The Battle of São Mamede (Batalha de São Mamede, [ˈsɐ̃w mɐˈmɛðɨ]) took place on 24 June 1128 near Guimarães and is considered the seminal event for the foundation of the Kingdom of Portugal and the battle that ensured Portugal's independence.
 Portuguese forces led by Afonso Henriques defeated forces led by his mother Teresa of Portugal and her lover Fernão Peres de Trava.
 Following São Mamede, the future king styled himself "Prince of Portugal".
 He would be called "King of Portugal" starting in 1139 and was recognised as such by neighbouring kingdoms in 1143.

 Background

 In late 11th century, Henry of Portugal, a knight and brother of the Duke of Burgundy, went to support the Christians of Hispania.
 He fought the Moors along with Alfonso VI of León.
 In honour of his fights in Hispania, the King gave him the County of Portugal.
 This gift came with a reinstated title; because of attempts by the previous holder some years earlier to assert independence, it had been suppressed.
 Henry became count of Portugal and Theresa, one of Alfonso's daughters, his wife.

 In 1095, the county was a dependency of the Kingdom of Galicia, itself a dependency of the Kingdom of León.
 In 1097 Portugal became a direct dependency of León.
 However, from the early years of his rule, Henry became influenced by the desire of the lords of the county for independence which made him desire the independence of the county.

 Henry died in 1112, and his wife Queen Theresa (Regina Tarasia, as she addressed herself) became the countess of Portugal.
 Her sister Queen Urraca became Queen of León after her father's, Alfonso VI of Leon, death.
-Like her husband, Theresa was also ambitious wished for independence from Leon and particularly her sister.
+Like her husband, Theresa was also ambitious and wished for independence from Leon, and particularly her sister.
 In an attempt to maintain the autonomy of her county, at different times she allied herself to her sister's enemies or with her sister, whichever was most propitious at the time.

 In 1116, the Portuguese took two Galician cities, Tui and Ourense.
 In reply, Queen Urraca attacked Theresa's dominions.
 Bishop Diego Gelmírez, a friend of a Galician noble that was in the service of Theresa, led a revolt in the camp of Queen Urraca, and Urraca was obliged to make peace with her sister Theresa.

 Urraca died in 1126.
 Urraca's son, Alfonso VII, became king of León and Castile and demanded that Theresa become his vassal, which she refused to do.
 In response, Alfonso attacked Portugal in the spring of 1127.
 This increased the power of Theresa's son, Afonso Henriques, because she had lost the trust of the Leonese king, and Afonso became the count of Portugal.
 Subsequently, Theresa became a puppet of the Galician Ferdinand Perez de Trava.
 Theresa and Prince Afonso therefore became enemies as both wanted to take control of the county, but only the supporters of Prince Afonso were really interested in full independence.